radish-es/opensourcelaw/content/courses/Property/exercises/auto_insurance.md

 In October 2003, the Government of Nova Scotia introduced a bill with proposed amendments to automobile insurance laws in the province.
-The bill was drafted in response to recent increases in the cost of automobile insurance, which in Nova Scotia is provided through private firms.
-Some of the proposed amendments included a temporary cap on insurance rates, a requirement that the Nova Scotia Insurance Review Board approve all insurers' risk-classification systems, and a cap on the amount of non-monetary loss (such as pain and suffering) that insurees can claim for minor injuries.
+The bill was drafted to address the growing cost of automobile insurance for people who own and drive cars.
+In Nova Scotia, automobile insurance is provided by private firms.
+Some of the proposed amendments included a temporary cap on insurance rates, a requirement that the Nova Scotia Insurance Review Board approve the way that insurers classify risk (which determines how much individuals in each class pay for insurance), and a cap on the amount of non-monetary loss (such as for pain and suffering) that insured people can claim for minor injuries.

-Below is an excerpt from the House of Assembly debates (Hansard) containing MLA Kevin Deveaux's response to the bill.
+Below is an excerpt from the official report of the House of Assembly debates (called *[Hansard](https://nslegislature.ca/legislative-business/hansard-debates)*) that contains MLA Kevin Deveaux's response to the bill when it was introduced.
 The bill was introduced by the Progressive Conservative government; Deveaux was a member of the New Democratic Party.

-As you read the excerpt below, can you identify the three common assumptions about law and the market economy in Deveaux's comments?
-To what extent does Deveaux portray the automobile insurance market as natural, neutral and necessary?
+As you read the excerpt below, try to identify the three key assumptions about law and the market economy in Deveaux's comments.
+To what extent does Deveaux portray the market for automobile insurance as natural, neutral and necessary?
 Can you find anything in Deveaux's speech that contradicts these assumptions?
-Are there any rules about property hiding behind these debates?
+What rules about property, if any, do you think might be hiding behind these debates?

 ---